maaznadeem246/maaznadeem246/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+-  Fun fact: ...
 -->

-- 🔭 I’m currently working as React Developer
+I am a Web Developer / Software Engineer, Currently doing Job as Front-end React Developer, I am a Passionate Developer.

+- 🔭 I always try to learn/explore the latest state of ART/Tech like currently Learning the JAM Stack, Web3, Metaverse, Blockchain.
-- 🔭 I have experience in MERN Stack
+- ⚡ I have experience in MERN Stack
-- 🌱 I’m currently learning Jam Stack and in past have explored Artifical Intelligence/Deep Learning,
+- ⚡ In past I have spent time exploring Artificial Intelligence.
 - 👯 I’m looking to collaborate on Open Source Projects